palumbom/GRASS/README.md

 GRASS v1.0.x is described in detail in [Palumbo et al. (2022)](https://arxiv.org/abs/2110.11839); the results of this paper can be reproduced using the [showyourwork workflow](https://github.com/showyourwork/showyourwork) from [this repo](https://github.com/palumbom/palumbo22).

-GRASS v2.0.x is presented in [Palumbo et al. (2024a)](https://arxiv.org/abs/2405.07945); [this repo](https://github.com/palumbom/grass-two) reproduces the figures and quantitative results presented therein.
+GRASS v2.0.x is presented in [Palumbo et al. (2024a)](https://arxiv.org/abs/2405.07945); the figures and quantitative results presented therein are reproducable with [this repo](https://github.com/palumbom/grass-two).

 ## Installation